-- 1. Washington County Rural Water Project #1 The District has operated this project since 1980 in southeast Washington County.
+- 1. Washington County Rural Water Project The District has operated this project since 1980 in southeast Washington County.
 The project purchases treated water from the Metropolitan Utilities District.
-The City of Fort Calhoun and 664 rural water customers are served by the project. - 2.
-Washington County Rural Water Project #2 This system located between Blair and Fort Calhoun was established in 2005.
+The City of Fort Calhoun and 664 rural water customers are served by the project. - In 2005, an expansion known as the Washington County Rural Water Project #2 was constructed between Blair and Fort Calhoun.
 Treated water is purchased from Blair and serves 404 rural households and Lakeland Estates.
-In addition, this system was designed to connect the municipal water systems of Blair and Omaha such that either could provide water to the other in the event of a catastrophe. - 3.
+In addition, this system was designed to connect the municipal water systems of Blair and Omaha such that either could provide water to the other in the event of a catastrophe.
+This project is now operated as part of the combined Washington County Rural Water Project. - 2.
 Dakota County Rural Water Project This system purchases treated water from Dakota City and serves 706 rural households.
 Key system upgrades to the pump house, standpipe and 18 miles of water lines are being made to increase water capacity and supply for customers and the Danish Alps Recreation Area.
-An interconnection exists between the municipal systems of Dakota City and South Sioux City such that either could provide water to the other in the event of a catastrophe. - 4.
+An interconnection exists between the municipal systems of Dakota City and South Sioux City such that either could provide water to the other in the event of a catastrophe. - 3.
 Thurston County Rural Water Project This system, located in central Thurston County, purchases treated water from Pender and serves 158 rural customers and the Village of Rosalie.